 5. Sam + Lance

 SAM + LANCE is another favorite when it comes to ethical subscription boxes.
-Not only do they sell a box filled with goodies, but you can also find really divine candles on their website.
-All of the brands are made with either soy or coconut wax and scented with the most beautiful essential oils.
+Not only do they sell a box filled with goodies, but you can also find divine candles on their website.
+All the brands are made with either soy or coconut wax and scented with the most beautiful essential oils.

 Whether you like warm and cozy or sweet and savory, they've got a scent for you.
 One of the brands they carry is Fenwick (pictured above), which carries sustainable coconut wax candles.
 The coconut wax is purchased from farmers that have healthy agricultural practices.